-On January 5, 2016, the Company announced a normal course issuer bid commencing January 8, 2016 and terminating January 7, 2017 to purchase for cancellation up to but not more than 8,000,000 of its common shares at market prices.
-On February 22, 2016, the Company announced an amendment to the current normal course issuer bid allowing the Company to purchase up to 20,000,000 of its common shares at market prices.
-The amended normal course issuer bid was effective February 23, 2016 and will continue until January 7, 2017.
+On January 5, 2017, the Company announced a normal course issuer bid commencing January 9, 2017 and terminating January 8, 2018 to purchase for cancellation up to but not more than 20,000,000 of its common shares at market prices.

 On June 17, 2016, the Company announced its intention to purchase for cancellation, up to 5,809,000 of its common shares pursuant to private agreements between the Company and several arm's length third-party sellers.
 These purchases were to be made pursuant to issuer bid exemption orders issued by the Ontario Securities Commission.
-Any purchases of common shares made by way of private agreements under the orders would be at a discount to the prevailing market price of the common shares on the Toronto Stock Exchange at the time of purchase and all purchases must occur on or before January 7, 2017.
-As of December 31, 2016 the Company had entered into a private agreement for the repurchase of 1,600,000 of its common shares.
+Any purchases of common shares made by way of private agreements under the orders were to have been at a discount to the prevailing market price of the common shares on the Toronto Stock Exchange at the time of purchase and all purchases must have occurred on or before January 7, 2017.
+As of December 31, 2017 the Company had not entered into any private agreement for the repurchase of its common shares in 2017.